heroku/que/docs/using_plain_connections.md

 end
 ```

 Please be aware that if you're using ActiveRecord or Sequel to manage your data, there's no reason for you to be using any of these methods - it's less efficient (unnecessary connections will waste memory on your database server) and you lose the reliability benefits of wrapping jobs in the same transactions as the rest of your data.
-In general, your app should probably be using a connection pool, and Que should probably hook into whatever connection pool you're already using.
+In general, your app should probably be using a connection pool, and Que_0_14_3 should probably hook into whatever connection pool you're already using.